clojusc/mesomatic/README.md

 ## Usage

-Add this to your leiningen profile.
+Add this to your leiningen profile:

 ```clojure
 :dependencies [[clojusc/mesomatic "1.0.1-r1-SNAPSHOT"]]